Top 5 Misconceptions About Branding

 2. BRANDING IS COSTLY

 Many people think that only large companies with an inflated marketing budget can afford to adopt a branding strategy, but this is far from the truth.
 All businesses — whether they are small or large, retail or B2B — can benefit from branding.
 Creating or developing a simple strategy, such as coming up with the write slogan or tagline for your business that defines your services, can go a long way.
-And it won’t necessarily cost you and arm and a leg.
+And it won’t necessarily cost you and an arm and a leg.

 3. BRANDING ONLY RELATES TO LOGOS, NAMES AND GRAPHICS